daniele-athome/hass-config/README.md

 possible with Google Speech-to-text API.
 I might publish my Rhasspy configuration one day.

+I can also talk to Karen via XMPP by either texting or sending a voice recording.
+In both cases text replies are sent back through XMPP.

 Speech templates for Karen lives in a specific directory that I won't publish.
 To introduce some sense of "nuisance" in Karen, I created multiple versions for each type of sentence to be spoken.
 Templates are used by the Assistant Speak app